csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 ### planned work over EASTER
 1. set the HPC to run all my simulations over Easter break (with as many repeats)
-2. ~~finish TMRCA python calculation, add codeblock to cluster and draw tree with tips coloured for mutations. adapt for figures later~~